 Domestic Help Desk:

-The BBVLP helps approximately 35 low-income clients a week at its free Help Desk in Wednesday mornings at the Domestic Relations Courthouse where attorneys volunteer for two-hour shifts.
+The VLB helps approximately 35 low-income clients a week at its free Help Desk in Wednesday mornings at the Domestic Relations Courthouse where attorneys volunteer for two-hour shifts.

 Civil Help Desk